ShumpeiYamakawa/FSUJENA_2025_species_determination/Day3.md

 Analysis of the datasets from the publication.

+1. Create a new directory for each dataset under the test_meta directory (e.g., Sample6 and Sample7).

+2. Move to each directory and download the sequence datasets (see details below).

+3. Load the data into R and check the quality using dada2.

+4. Generate and save an ASV file for each dataset using dada2.

+5. Copy the ASV files to the 16s_metazoa... directory.

+6. Annotate the sequences.

+7. Try processing another sample.

 **Download fastq files from SRA**

 Find the BioProject ID and search for it in the SRA Run Selector (https://www.ncbi.nlm.nih.gov/Traces/study/) to find the run ID.